KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 ### Meeting Lorenzo

 After years of following each other on social media, Lorenzo Peña and I had the chance to meet in person!
-It was wonderful to hear about his dream trip to DjangoCon US.

-Lorenzo's social media post
+I was thrilled that he had the chance to present a talk [The art of (not) redirecting](https://2024.djangocon.us/talks/the-art-of-not-redirecting/) and attend the speaker/organizer dinner too.

+A dream come true
 ![](djangocon-us-2024-recap-images/lorenzo-post.png)

-I was thrilled that he had the chance to present a talk [The art of (not) redirecting](https://2024.djangocon.us/talks/the-art-of-not-redirecting/) and attend the speaker/organizer dinner too.

 Me and Lorenzo
 ![](djangocon-us-2024-recap-images/me-and-lorenzo.jpg)